Vasectomy continues to be the safest, most effective and most

 No long-term psychological problems have been found nor any reduced sexual potency or performance.

 Failure of the procedure (0.1-1%) may be due to incorrect identification of the vas, (checked by sending a section of vas for histology), recanalization, or the presence of an accessory vas (identified by follow-up sperm counts).
-In my 25 years of "practising" I have had one failure to clear (accessory vas found on repeat exploration) and no contraceptive failures.
+In my 38 years of "practising" I have had one failure to clear (accessory vas found on repeat exploration), a few post-op infections, one inability to access the vas, and one persistent pain (later two referred on to a urologist), but no contraceptive failures.

 Patients who seek vasectomy are voluntarily choosing to terminate their fertility and should retain no expectation of fathering children in the future.
 Vasovasostomy, or "reversal," is expensive and despite a 90% rate of successful surgical reanastomosis, it has a low fertility rate.
 Basically its a "no return" trip.